ebzzry/ebzzry.github.io/src/quotes.md

 * “Do what you can, where you are, with what you have.”<br>
   ―Theodore Roosevelt

-* “If there is no struggle, there is no progress.”<br>
-  ―Fredecik Douglass

 * “What we fear doing most is usually what we most need to do.”<br>